 Our students love our location for many reasons.
-We’re based just minutes from Manchester, which is voted the third best city in the world by Timeout (2021).
+We’re based just minutes from Manchester, which was voted the second friendliest city in the world by Timeout (2022).

 From the diversity of cultures and friendly people to the exciting food, music, art, shopping, and sport...there’s so much to love!